Schedule a free consultation

 Have you recently been arrested for driving while intoxicated on federal property?
 It is important to understand that your rights and obligations under federal law can vary significantly from those under Texas state law.
 What does not change, however, is your right to defend yourself against any criminal charges that you may face.

 In order to secure the best possible outcome in your case, you need the help of an experienced Texas DWI attorney.
-Call the Doug Murphy Law Firm, P.C. at 713-229-8333 or contact us online to schedule a free consultation with our skilled legal team now.
+Call the Murphy & McKinney Law Firm, P.C. at 713-229-8333 or contact us online to schedule a free consultation with our skilled legal team now.
 We will review your case, determine the best strategy for your defense, and explain how your case will likely unfold.
 As your attorneys, we will fight to protect you from the harsh consequences of a federal DUI conviction.

 Back to Top